NVIDIA/aistore/deploy/prod/docker/single/README.md

 #### Cloud provider

-To make the cluster work properly with cloud providers it is essential to pass the credentials to the docker image.
+To make the cluster work properly with cloud providers it is essential to set the environment variable `AIS_CLD_PROVIDERS`, a space separated list of supported provides, and pass the credentials to the docker image.
 The easiest way to pass the credentials is to mount a volume and provide a path to config file as envvar:
  - AWS: `AWS_CONFIG_FILE`
  - GCP: `GOOGLE_APPLICATION_CREDENTIALS`